jumpinjackie/forge-e33-mod/design/notes.md

 Grandis is on this list just for completeness, but in practical terms there isn't enough Grandis creatures to be able to build a dedicated tribal deck, so these creatures will need some compelling abilities to be playable.

-This is doubly compounded by the fact that creatures are the backbone of any magic set, so we need these creatures to perform double-duty of not only providing a sufficiently deep pool to build a deck around in constructed, but deep enough to build a deck around in limited/draft environments as well.
+This is doubly compounded by the fact that creatures are the strategic backbone of any magic set, so we need these creatures to perform double-duty of not only providing a sufficiently deep pool to build a deck around in constructed, but deep enough to build a deck around in limited/draft environments as well.

+On a similar tangent, the lore/flavor of the game overrides whatever default color pie mechanical assumptions you may have.
+This may mean that creatures may end up with mechanics that are outside of its usual color.

 # Lands